peterbourgon/peter-bourgon-org/src/blog/2017-12-25-yearly-reformat.md

 All other passwords are gated by 1Password.
 So, from this point, I'm able to log in to Dropbox and start syncing.

+Next, I set up my VPNs.
+I don't want to give too much away, and the details differ based on the VPN provider, anyway.
+So, just make sure you have access to that documentation.

+### Shell and browser

 Now I can set up my terminal environment.
 First, gotta configure iTerm a little bit: